yunhao-qian/Othello-AlphaZero/README.md

 ### Neural Network

-We use the same ResNet architecture as in [AlphaGo Zero](https://discovery.ucl.ac.uk/id/eprint/10045895/1/agz_unformatted_nature.pdf), implemented in PyTorch.
+We use the same ResNet architecture as in AlphaGo Zero, implemented in PyTorch.
 However, given Othello's simpler rules and resource constraints, we downscale the network by reducing the number of feature channels from 256 to 128 and the residual blocks from 19 to 9, resulting in a total of 2.7 million parameters.
-Additionally, instead of using the last eight board positions, we simplify the input features to include only the current board state, reducing the input channels from 17 to 3.

-During self-play, neural network inference batch size is limited by the number of search threads, leading to suboptimal GPU utilization.
-We found that `torch.compile()` significantly enhances GPU efficiency, nearly halving inference time.
-Therefore, we enable it whenever supported by the PyTorch version.
+During self-play, the neural network inference batch size must remain small because highly parallel MCTS searches can degrade result quality.
+However, this leads to suboptimal GPU utilization.
+To address this, we found that `torch.compile()` significantly enhances GPU efficiency, reducing inference time by nearly half.
+Therefore, we enable it whenever the PyTorch version supports this feature.

 ### Training Pipeline

 We lack the resources for a comprehensive hyperparameter search as conducted in the original paper.
 Instead, we performed small-scale experiments and selected the following hyperparameters:

 - 360 self-play and training iterations.
-- 500 self-play games per iteration, yielding approximately 480,000 training examples after data augmentation.
+- 1000 self-play games per iteration, yielding approximately 480,000 training examples after data augmentation.
-- 816 MCTS simulations per action, distributed across 24 threads.
+- 800 MCTS simulations per action, with 2 threads and a batch size of 16.
-- 32 batch size for neural network training, with self-play data trained for only one epoch.
+- 256 batch size for neural network training, with self-play data trained for only one epoch.
 - L2 weight regularization with a coefficient of 1e-4.
 - SGD optimizer with an initial learning rate of 0.02 and momentum of 0.9.
 - The learning rate decreases by a factor of 0.1 after 60 and 120 iterations.